US Sports at a Glance: What You Missed That Night in NFL, NBA, and NHL

 What you missed that night in NFL, NBA, and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
-What happened during the night in American football, basketball and ice hockey.
-Today among other things: basketball national player Maximilian Kleber turns up a lot in Dallas victory.
+What happened that night in American football, basketball and ice hockey.
+Today among other things: Dennis Schröder wins Boston crime thriller

 .